MichaelAHood/readmissions-risk-scorer/README.md

 ![Creating a Jupyter Notebook](/jupyter.png)

 * Give your notebook a name and click on the "Create New Instance" button.
-It can take a few seconds while the Docker host spins up a container running your shiny new Jupyter notebook.
+It can take a few seconds while the Docker host spins up a container running your Jupyter notebook.

 * TAP uses the standard Anaconda distribution for iPython, but you can click on the "Help" tab to verify that your battle tested scientific toolkit (e.g. `pandas`, `numpy`, `scipy`, `sklearn`, `matplotlib` etc.) is available and ready to use. *Note:* If there is a package that you want to use that is not available just run `!pip install myPackage`.